 - Airway diseases -- These diseases affect the tubes (airways) that carry oxygen and other gases into and out of the lungs.
 They usually cause a narrowing or blockage of the airways.
-Airway diseases include asthma, emphysema, bronchiectasis, and chronic bronchitis.
-People with airway diseases often say they feel as if they are "trying to breathe out through a straw."
+Airway diseases include asthma, COPD and bronchiectasis.
+People with airway diseases often say they feel as if they're "trying to breathe out through a straw."

 Many lung diseases involve a combination of these three types.

 - Collapse of part or all of the lung (pneumothorax or atelectasis)

 - Swelling and inflammation in the main passages (bronchial tubes) that carry air to the lungs (bronchitis)

 - Lung infection (pneumonia)

 - Abnormal buildup of fluid in the lungs (pulmonary edema)

 - Blocked lung artery (pulmonary embolus)